cltk/cltk/docs/import_corpora.rst

 Import Corpora
 **************

-The CLTK works solely out of the local directory ``cltk_local``, which is created at a user's root directory.
+The CLTK works solely out of the local directory ``cltk_data``, which is created at a user's root directory.
 Within this are two directories, ``originals``, in which copies of outside corpora are made, and ``compiled``, in which transformed copies of the former are written.

 Classical Greek